diglactic/laravel-breadcrumbs/README.md

 ### 3. Choose a template

-By default a [Bootstrap](https://getbootstrap.com/docs/4.0/components/breadcrumb/)-compatible ordered list will be rendered, so if you're using Bootstrap 4 you can skip this step.
+By default, a [Bootstrap](https://getbootstrap.com/docs/4.0/components/breadcrumb/)-compatible ordered list will be rendered, so if you're using Bootstrap 4 you can skip this step.

-First initialise the config file by running this command:
+First, initialize the config file by running this command:

 ```bash
 php artisan vendor:publish --tag=breadcrumbs-config
 ```

-Then open `config/breadcrumbs.php` and edit this line:
+Then, open `config/breadcrumbs.php` and edit this line:

 ```php
     'view' => 'breadcrumbs::bootstrap4',